reportportal/kubernetes/reportportal/v5/v5/README.md

 Requirements:

-- `RabbitMQ`
+- `RabbitMQ` (Helm chart installation)
-- `ElasticSearch`
+- `ElasticSearch` (Helm chart installation | Amazon Elasticsearch Service)
-- `PostgreSQL`
+- `PostgreSQL` (Helm chart installation | Amazon PostgreSQL RDS)

-Before you deploy ReportPortal you should have installed all requirements.
+Before you deploy ReportPortal you should have installed all dependencies (requirements) (deploy your Amazon RDS PostgreSQL, Amazon ES cluster in case you go with cloud services).
 All variables are presented in the value.yaml file.

 To deploy ReportPortal you should have Kubernetes cluster up and running.
-Please follow the guides below to run your Kubernetes cluster on different platforms
+Please follow the guides below to run your Kubernetes cluster on different platforms.

 ### Minikube installation